AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --cache <size>

-    Set the underlying ImageCache size (in MB).
+    Causes images to be read through an ImageCache and set the underlying cache size (in MB).
 See Section :ref:`sec-imagecache-api`.

 .. option:: --oiioattrib <name> <value>